ryanhs/dh3WFAF9382hf398q2DWf29/README.md

 AND SIMILAR_OLIVER(un, "reguler|2016|86-10-012-023-5") > 85
 ```

-\*here we use oliver algorithm to check the strings if similar. with some precentage (85% hope enough).
+\*here we use oliver's algorithm to check the strings if similar. with some precentage (85% hope enough).
 Better idea are welcome!
 \*ah yes, use lower case to compare the strings, to make sure avoid case insensitive issue.